FitMachineLearning/FitML/README.md

 # FitML
 *model.fit(Machine_Learning, epochs=Inf)*

 A collection of python Machine Learning articles and examples.
-Here, you will find code related to MDP, Bellman, OpenAI solutions and others...
+Here, you will find code related to Q Learning, Actor-Critic, MDP, Bellman, OpenAI solutions and others...

 *Michel is an AI researcher and a graduate from University of Montreal*